diegojromerolopez/geryon-fs/README.md

 ```

 The logger section is not mandatory.

+There are two mongo backends:
+- mongo_server (usual connection to mongo server by connection string): that requires all the following parameters:
+    - username
+    - password
+    - host
+    - database
+    - collection
+- memory_instance (a [MontyDB](https://github.com/davidlatwe/montydb) memory instance) that requires all the following parameters:
+    - database
+    - collection

 You can also set the file in other path as long as you pass the path in the config variable to the mount python binary.